sysadmin-info/sysadmin.info.pl/content/en/blog/how-to-setup-and-configure-openvswitch-in-opensuse-15-4.md

 ---
-title: "How to setup and configure OpenvSwitch in openSUSE 15.4"
+title: How to setup and configure OpenvSwitch in openSUSE 15.4
 date: 2022-10-13T11:00:08+00:00
-description: "How to setup and configure OpenvSwitch in openSUSE 15.4"
+description: How to setup and configure OpenvSwitch in openSUSE 15.4
 draft: false
 hideToc: false
 enableToc: true